Politics and Print in the Early Modern Period: Hebrew Books and the Christian Imagination

-This round table session brings together experts on Jews and Christians in the Early Modern Period to examine how the Christian world engaged with Hebrew Books.
-Issues around the subjects of printers, censors and readers will be addressed.
+This round table session brought together experts on Jews and Christians in the Early Modern Period to examine how the Christian world engaged with Hebrew Books.
+Issues around the subjects of printers, censors and readers were addressed.

 Andrea Schatz, Reader in Jewish Studies, King’s College London: ‘Translating Jewish History: The Early Modern Yosippon among Jews and Christians’.

 Joanna Weinberg, Professor of Hebrew and Jewish Studies, Faculty of Oriental Studies, University of Oxford: ‘The Early Modern Jewish Library and its Christian Borrowers’.

 Graeme Murdock, Associate Professor in European History, Trinity College Dublin: ‘Magyar Judah’: Developing a Language of Early Modern Protestant Culture’.